 Keywords: gambling, addiction, regulation, sociology, qualitative research

 Paula Jääskeläinen is a PhD student in sociology at the University of Helsinki.
-Her dissertation focuses on socio-cultural normalization of gambling using a case example of the recently opened urban casino in the City of Tampere, Finland, as well as gambling marketing on social media.
-In her work, she combines perspectives from gambling studies and urban sociology.
+Her dissertation focuses on socio-cultural normalization of gambling using a case example of the Tampere Casino project.
+Her research interests also includes gambling marketing and regulation.

 Paula Jääskeläinen will gladly comment on topics concerning normalization of gambling such as gamblification of sports and gambling marketing on social media.